jimjonesbr/wmss/README.md

  http://localhost:8295/wmss?request=DescribeService
  ```

-The Service Description Report collects all available properties from each available data source.
-It gives the client all possible filters for each filter option, such as tonalities, tempo markings or instruments available for search.
+The Service Description Report collects all available properties and filter possibilities from each available data source, giving the client all possible filters for each filter option, such as tonalities, tempo markings or instruments.

 #### [Service Description Report](https://github.com/jimjonesbr/wmss/blob/master/README.md#service-description-report)
 The Service Description Document is provided as JSON and is structured as follows: